This post contains affiliate links.

 Giant tour groups in orange life vests, following “tour guides” who had successfully convinced them to give them their money.
 By this point, any turtle had 10 or 15 people around it!
 Luckily, we were already ready to go.

 How to Get to Akumal Beach from Playa del Carmen

 There is a collectivo station on the corner of Calle 20 and Calle 2.
 Just tell the men you’re heading to Tulum and they’ll make sure you get on the right van.

-To get back to Playa del Carmen, just repeat in the opposite direction.
-We stood at the bus stop on the side of the highway for about 2 minutes before a collectivo came by and picked us up.
+To get back to Playa del Carmen, just repeat these steps in the opposite direction.
+We stood at the bus stop on the side of the highway for about two minutes before a collectivo came by and picked us up.
 So easy!

 What Else To Do Near Akumal Beach

-The food was really good, and the servings were huge for only $5 each.
-It’s a bit off the beach (but still has a super open, outdoorsy, and laid back vibe) so it’s not overpriced like the bigger hotel cafes on the water.
+The food was good and the servings were huge for only 100 mxn / 5 usd each.
+It’s a bit off the beach (but still has a super open, outdoorsy and laid back vibe) so it’s not overpriced like the bigger hotel cafes on the water.

-After swimming with the turtles in Playa del Carmen, walk 30 minutes to cenote Yal-ku.
+After swimming with the turtles, walk 30 minutes to cenote Yal-ku.
 Here you can snorkel more in the super clear fresh waters and see a lot of colorful fish.
 The entrance price is about $15 per person.
 Cenote Santa Cruz is also very close, but costs $55 per person for a tour.

-Swimming With the Turtles in Playa del Carmen 2018
+Swimming With the Turtles in Playa del Carmen

 Don’t fall for the scam, and tell others about it so they don’t either.
 Buy your own snorkel, ignore the men at the entrance of Akumal Beach, go super early, and enjoy your own magical and private moments with these lovely creatures.
-I hope you have as much fun as I did!